farhiongit/message-in-the-bottle/README.md

 ### Receiving messages

 > int **BOTTLE_DRAIN** (BOTTLE (*T*) \*bottle, [*T* message])
+>
+> *The second argument is optional.
+If omitted, the bottle is drained but the message is lost.*

 The receivers can receive messages (drainig form the tap), as long as the bottle is not closed, by calling `BOTTLE_DRAIN (`*bottle*`, `*message*`)`.